Tag: QLD smoke alarm legislation

 A close family friend issued a harrowing plea to all Australians on the behalf of the Children’s surviving mother, stating that she ‘just wants the world to know – check your smoke alarms and hold your babies’.

 In terms of sheer loss of life from a single domestic house fire, the Russell Island fire tragedy is second only to the August 2011 Logan house fire, which was Australia’s deadliest house fire, causing the death of 11 family members.
 A coronial inquest could not establish the exact cause of that blaze but a coroner found there was a ‘reasonable prospect’ that all or some of the victims could have escaped if smoke alarms had been working.
-That tragedy led to the introduction of new QLD laws for photoelectric interconnected smoke detectors inside every bedroom, hallways outside the bedrooms, and on every level of Queensland homes.
+That tragedy led to the introduction of new QLD laws for photoelectric interconnected smoke alarms inside every bedroom, hallways outside the bedrooms, and on every level of Queensland homes.

-Why Didn’t The Smoke Detectors Activate
+Why Didn’t The Smoke Alarms in Queensland’s

-In The Russell Island House Fire?
+Russell Island House Fire Activate?

-The rented two storey Queenslander home allegedly had smoke detectors installed, however the female survivor of the blaze said she didn’t hear any smoke detectors activate, adding that concerns had previously been expressed about them.
+The rented two storey Queenslander home allegedly had smoke alarms installed, however the female survivor of the blaze said she didn’t hear any smoke alarms activate, adding that concerns had previously been expressed about them.
 Immediately after the fire it remained unclear why the fire alarms didn’t activate and whether they were in working order.
-‘With a fire of that intensity it will be difficult to know whether there were smoke alarms present or not but that will be part of the investigation,’ Queensland Fire and Emergency Services Deputy Commissioner Joanne Greenfield said.
-It is understood the home was transported to the site around 2017.
-‘So thinking about the legislation that was in place at that time it would have required one hardwired smoke alarm, that’s if it was following the legislation,’ QLD Fire and Emergency Services Commissioner Leach said.
+‘With a fire of that intensity it will be difficult to know whether there were smoke alarms present or not but that will be part of the investigation,’ Queensland Fire Department Deputy Commissioner Joanne Greenfield said.

 Development in the Russell Island house fire – why didn’t the smoke alarms activate?

-From 1st January 2022, all properties being sold or leased for rent in Queensland were required by QLD law to have smoke alarms installed as per below (on 1st January 2027 the law is being extended to cover all QLD homeowners and occupiers, irrespective of whether the property is being sold or rented out).
+From 1st January 2022, all properties being sold or leased for rent in Queensland were required by QLD law to have interconnected smoke alarms installed as per below (on 1st January 2027 the law is being extended to cover all QLD homeowners and occupiers, irrespective of whether the property is being sold or rented out).

-Smoke alarms in a domestic QLD property must:
+Smoke alarms in Queensland must:

 • be photoelectric (AS 3786-2014); and